giangnguyen2412/advanced-XAI-for-DeepLearning/gan_dissect.md

 If the GAN does contain variables for doors and trees, do those variables cause the generation of those objects, or do they merely correlate?
 How are relationships between objects represented?**

+# My summary
+The authors firstly identify the presence of class c in a representation (activation of a layer).
+If the class k found, they then try to remove - insert this class concept to the final image to dissect the causal effect to the final generation x.

+To find if the class k is in the representation or not, with an image, they do segmentation for class k, then calculate the IoU value between this segmentation and the upsampled-and-threholded feature map (from r).
+The top classes of k will be selected.

+To remove-insert, they change the activation value of 0-the mean value of activation and observe the final generation.

 # Contribution
 This paper gives us huge understanding of GANs as well as compare, debug, modify, and reason about a GAN models.
 There is no theoretical contribution or any deep analysis since the paper presents a new methodological idea, which allows for nice practical contribution but it can help further researches to be significantly explicit and powerful.